 To drive for UberEATS you must:

-According to Glassdoor, the average delivery driver makes $12.25 hourly.
+According to Gridwise, the average delivery driver makes $15.84 per hour, or $9.37 per trip.
 But, drivers can simply do their own calculations to determine their hourly rate by factoring in how many deliveries they expect to make per hour.
-Below is a graph displaying the average fare per delivery for UberEATS drivers by city.
-Connecticut $14.01, New Jersey $13.61, New York City, New York $16.20, Philadelphia, Pennsylvania $13.45 and Toronto, Ontario $14.82.

 How are UberEATS drivers paid and how much of the total payment do they take home?
 UberEATS drivers are paid for each delivery based on a pickup fee, drop-off fee, and mileage fee.
 Below is a simple formula that can be used to calculate how much an UberEATS driver will make per ride.